lecopivo/scientific-computing-lean/scientific-computing-lean/src/working-with-arrays/tensor-operations.md

 # Tensor Operations

-*doing arithmetics on indices is a bit painful and commond practices and usefull tricks should be explained here* *usage of `Fin n`, `ZMod n`, `Icc a b`*
-*show implementation of convolution and many of its variants*

 In this chapter we will demonstrate more advanced oprations with arrays like transofmations and reductions.
 To give a concrete example we will build simple neural network.
 Note that Lean/*SciLean* is not yet fit for running and training neural networks as it only runs on CPU and the current compiler does not produce the most efficient code.
 Neverthereless, I belive writing a simple neural network will nicely demonstrate Lean's expresivity.
 My secrate hope is that this text will motivate someone to write a specialized compiler that will translate subset of Lean to GPUs.